iAmMe27/WoD/CommonIssues.md

 ![Equip Crash](img/EquipCrashLog.png)

 This is a very rare crash that WoD has custom mitigations against.
 To fix, type the following commands into the console:

+#### 4. You disabled Volumetric Lighting
+This crash occurs when you enter workshop mode.
+Do not touch the `Disable Volumetric Lightning` in NAC X Settings menu/MCM.
+It will make the game crash every time you enter workshop mode and it **can't** be reverted - you will have to load an earlier save to fix it.

 `player.unequipall`